-We urge you to eliminate the New York Police Department's presence from New York City schools.
-Additionally, we urge you to prioritize the health and well-being of New York City students by ensuring that there are plentiful supports available to them both academically and socio-emotionally.
-Many organizations have been pushing for school districts to prioritize real school safety for years- which includes providing more mental health resources, more counselors and more mentors.
+We urge you to act and eliminate the contract with the Chicago Police Department and remove all police from Chicago schools.
+Additionally, we urge you to prioritize the health and well-being of Chicago students by ensuring that there are plentiful supports available to them both academically and socio-emotionally.
+Many organizations have pushed for school districts to prioritize real school safety for years-which includes providing more mental health resources, more counselors and more mentors.
 In the wake of the Newtown, CT, and Parkland, FL, school shootings, organizations urged more psychologists, therapists, counselors, social workers, and nurses be placed at every school in order to best respond to the social and emotional needs and well-being of students.
 We know that for many young people, school is the only place where they can access mental health counseling and support.
 As this pandemic continues, we are already seeing school districts either making or anticipating significant cuts as a result of budget shortfalls.
-We cannot ignore the needs of students and remove the vital support needed for their growth and development - especially given that the mental health effects of this pandemic will be felt for years to come.
-Eliminating the New York City Police Department School Safety Division will allow for resources to be reallocated to the supports that students truly need.
+We cannot https://cps.edu/Performance/Documents/Datafiles/Misconduct\Report\EOY2019\DistrictLevel.xls.
+Id.